 Here are our top 5 reasons for making a will:

-- You may be able to use a will to help manage the amount of inheritance tax payable on the property and money you leave behind.
+You may be able to use a will to help manage the amount of inheritance tax payable on the property, money and any possessions you leave behind.

 If you were to die without a valid will in place, your estate would be shared out under certain rules – known as ‘intestacy rules’.
-This means the law decides who should deal with your affairs and who gets to inherit what.
-This can be different from your own wishes.
+The law decides who should deal with your affairs and who gets to inherit what.
+This could be different from your own wishes.

-if you’re married or in a civil partnership, your partner might get everything and your children nothing – or your partner might not get everything when you think they will
+if you’re married or in a civil partnership, your partner might get everything and your children nothing – or your partner might not get everything you think they will

 The only way to make sure your wishes are met after you die, is to create a legally-binding will.
 This is true for everyone, but is especially important if you have people who depend on you financially, or if you want to leave things to people outside your family.

 This includes your home, bank accounts, savings, investments, life insurance policies and defined contribution pensions, as well as cars, furniture, jewellery or antiques.

 These people are known as your beneficiaries.
 It’s also worth considering what you’d like to happen if any of your beneficiaries were to die before you and whether you want to leave any money to charity.

 This applies if you have children under the age of 18, or those with specific needs.